-Points 10-9 8-6 5-3 2-1 Available Accomplished Commendable Developing Needs Improvement Presence The competitors' sustained eye contact, effective posture, and professional demeanor expertly complement the substance of the presentation to deliver maximum possible impact to the listener.
-All team members, whether speaking or not, reinforce the intended impact of the presentation at all times.
-The competitors' mostly sustained eye contact, positive posture, and pleasant demeanor complement the content of the presentation quite well.
-One or more of the presenters may appear to slip in and out of professional character at moments during the session.
-The competitors' inconsistent eye contact, posture, and demeanor reflect a straightforward recital of the material.
-The speakers could do more to fully capitalize on the added impact possible with a focused, sustained presence.
-The competitors display effort but eye contact, posture, and demeanor from multiple team members could benefit from more practice and coaching so that the speakers' presence consistently complements the content.
-Q&A Discussion The competitors' responses in the Q&A session demonstrated consistent thoughtfulness and professional-caliber insight, rooted in the deep experience of the material.
-The competitors display impressive, professional- level depth of knowledge and understanding given his/her experience and research.
-The competitors' responses in the Q&A session demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
-The competitors display some substantive knowledge and understanding of the selected topic based on his/her experience and research.
-The competitors' responses in the Q&A session reflected a broad spectrum of levels of quality from answer to answer.
-The competitors' responses in the Q&A session may reflect evident effort and passion, but are inconsistent in the depth, accuracy, understanding, or insight offered in responses.
+Points Available 10-9 Accomplished 8-6 Commendable 5-3 Developing 2-1 Needs Improvement Q&A Discussion in the Q&A session demonstrated consistent thoughtfulness and professional-caliber insight, rooted in the deep The contestants' responses in the Q&A session demonstrated thoughtfulness and reflected successful attempts to address most of the material posed to him/her.
+The contestants display some substantive knowledge and understanding of the selected topic based on his/her experience and research.
+The contestants' responses in the Q&A session reflected a broad spectrum of levels of quality from answer to answer.
+The contestants' responses in the Q&A session may reflect evident effort and passion, but are inconsistent in the depth, accuracy, understanding, or insight offered in responses.
 Overall Impact The presentation's demonstration of clear, powerful, and undeniable impact and innovation translates fully.
 The visuals and the presentation content and delivery effectively complement each other to craft a highly impactful, professional- caliber experience.
 The visuals, content, and delivery work together to offer a commendable presentation.
 With minor revisions and delivery tweaks, the project could be considered professional caliber.
 The presentation demonstrates effort.
 At multiple moments, the visuals, content, and delivery may not effectively complement one another, which may limit the impact of the presentation.
 The presentation demonstrates inconsistent, off-topic, unprofessional, or superficial aspects of the visuals, content, or delivery.
 The audience is frequently distracted from the intended impact by aspects of the visuals, content, or delivery.